TheMimikyu/gitHub-assistant-agent/README.md

     python src/github-agent.py
     ```
 ## License
-This project is licensed under the MIT License.
+This project is a derivative of the Spring Into Haystack event and licensed under the same license (MIT License).
 See the [LICENSE](LICENSE) file for details.